 Amman-based Jordanian antiquities merchant “Ahmed” showed Luck his “own” looted/stolen Syrian artifacts and relayed the second-hand information from an Amman-based Syrian antiquities dealer that he bought Syrian antiquities from refugee families.

-A pseudonymous ‘small-time’ multi-commodity smuggler, Abu Khaled, told Baker and Anjar that he and other smugglers ‘buy antiquities cheap, and then sell weapons expensively….
+A pseudonymous ‘small-time’ multi-commodity smuggler, Abu Khaled, told Baker that he and other smugglers ‘buy antiquities cheap, and then sell weapons expensively….
 The rebels need weapons, and antiquities are an easy way to buy them.’

 Rebels incriminate themselves, and impartial sources incriminate both rebels and regime

-A pseudonymous antiquities smuggler, Abu Jabbar, told Baker and Anjar that he had ‘bought looted items from both sides.
+A pseudonymous antiquities smuggler, Abu Jabbar, told Baker that he had ‘bought looted items from both sides.
 “Even the regime is dealing with antiquities, because they are collapsing economically.
 They need cash money to pay the shabiha [hired thugs].”‘